-The 210/2010/2018 series Signal Monitor is a dual microprocessor based unit.
+The 2018KCL is a dual microprocessor based unit.
 All monitoring functions and features are firmware programmable that permits upgrades or modifications by simply reprogramming the Flash memory device containing the firmware with the upgraded version.
 Thus, most changes to the Signal Monitor specifications may be accommodated without modifying the hardware.